 - Mix dry ingredients: In a large bowl, whisk together dry ingredients: cornmeal, gluten-free all-purpose flour, maple sugar, baking powder, baking soda, and salt.
 Set bowl aside.

-- Mix wet ingredients: In a separate large bowl, whisk together wet ingredients: the “buttermilk” mixture, eggs, and ghee or butter, adding the ghee or butter last, and whisking quickly to combine.
+- Mix wet ingredients: In a separate large bowl, whisk together wet ingredients: the “buttermilk” mixture, eggs, and ghee or butter, adding the ghee or butter last and waiting until the oven is fully preheated before adding, and whisking quickly to combine.

 - Mix dry + wet ingredients: Promptly pour the wet ingredients into the bowl with the dry ingredients and whisk until just combined.